hipe/tmx/lib/skylab/snag/doc/issues.md

 [#013]       #done shortcut to open issue
 [#012]       #done rename to snag
 [#011]       #workflow #doc-point tags defined
+[#010]       #done either do or don't do something about horrible all.rb d
+             ep now
-[#010] #open either do or don't do something about horrible all.rb dep now [#009] #open awesome semantic open tag search - ("smart twitter") [#008]       #done -n on all destructive actions [#007]       #done autoloadify
+[#009] #open awesome semantic open tag search - ("smart twitter") [#008]       #done -n on all destructive actions [#007]       #done autoloadify